Marine Biological Laboratory

-The Marine Biological Laboratory (MBL) is an international center for research and education in biological and environmental science.
-Founded in Woods Hole, Massachusetts, in 1888, the MBL is a private, nonprofit institution that was independent for most of its history, but became officially affiliated with the University of Chicago on July 1, 2013.
-It also collaborates with numerous other institutions.
+The Marine Biological Laboratory (MBL) is an academic research center for biological and environmental sciences at the University of Chicago.
+The center is located in Woods Hole, Massachusetts.

-As of 2023, 60 Nobel Prize winners have been affiliated with MBL as students, faculty members or researchers.
-In addition, since 1960, there have been 137 Howard Hughes Medical Institute investigators, early career scientists, international researchers, and professors; 306 members of the National Academy of Sciences; and 236 Members of the American Academy of Arts and Sciences who have been affiliated with the lab.
+MBL was founded in 1888 as a private, nonprofit institution.
+It was acquired by the University of Chicago on July 1, 2013.
+As of 2024, 63 Nobel Prize winners have been affiliated with MBL as students, faculty members, or researchers.
+In addition, since 1960, there have been 137 Howard Hughes Medical Institute investigators, early career scientists, international researchers, and professors; 319 members of the National Academy of Sciences; and 260 Members of the American Academy of Arts and Sciences who have been affiliated with the lab.

 History

 19th century

 The Marine Biological Laboratory grew from the vision of several Bostonians and Spencer Fullerton Baird, the United States' first Fish Commissioner (a government official concerned with the use of fisheries).
 Baird had set up a United States Fish Commission research station in Woods Hole in 1882, and had ambitions to expand it into a major laboratory.
 He invited Alpheus Hyatt to move his marine biology laboratory and school which he had founded at the Norwood-Hyatt House in Annisquam, Massachusetts, to Woods Hole.
 Inspired by Harvard biologist Louis Agassiz's short-lived experimental summer school, the Anderson School of Natural History on Penikese Island, off the coast of Woods Hole, Hyatt accepted the offer.
 With $10,000 raised by the Woman's Education Association of Boston and the Boston Society of Natural History, land was purchased, a building was erected, and the MBL was incorporated with Hyatt as the first president of the board of trustees.
 The Fish Commission supplied crucial support, including marine organisms and running sea water.

 University of Chicago professor, Charles Otis Whitman, an embryologist, was retained to also serve as the first director of the MBL.
 Whitman believed "other things being equal, the investigator is always the best instructor," and emphasized the need to combine research and education at the new laboratory.
 The MBL's first summer course provided a six-week introduction to invertebrate zoology; facilities for visiting summer investigators were also offered.

 The MBL Library was established in 1889, with scientist and future MBL trustee Cornelia Clapp serving as librarian.
 In 1899, the MBL began publishing The Biological Bulletin, a scientific journal that is still edited at the MBL.

 Gertrude Stein, later well known as a novelist and art collector, took part in MBL's Embryology course in the summer of 1897, while her brother Leo took part in the Invertebrates course.